MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsTeamsEmergencyCallingPolicy.md

 ```

 ## DESCRIPTION
-This cmdlet assigns a Teams Emergency Calling policy to a user.
+This cmdlet assigns a Teams Emergency Calling policy to a user, a group of users or to the Global policy instance.
 Emergency Calling policy is used for the life cycle of emergency calling experience for the security desk and Teams client location experience.

 ## EXAMPLES